withastro/astro/.changeset/late-penguins-change.md

 "astro": patch
 ---

-Fixes broken types for some functions from astro:transitions/client
+Fixes broken types for some functions of `astro:transitions/client`.